Workflow automation with Prefect 2#

 from prefect_dask import DaskTaskRunner

-address=cluster.scheduler_address, client_kwargs={"security": cluster.security}
+client_kwargs={"security": cluster.security}

 )

-Computing Dask collections#
+Computing Dask Collections#

 import dask